HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 Style Property | Description
 ---------------|-------------
 `color_background`     | The color used as the background of the app.
 `color_error`          | The color used when UI elements need to indicate an area or item of concern or dangerous action, such as a button to be used to delete an item, or a display an error message.
 `color_highlight`      | The color used when UI elements need to indicate an area or item of focus, such as a button used to submit a form, or a loading indicator.
 `color_modal_backdrop` | The color used when displaying a backdrop behind a modal dialog or window.
 `color_success`        | The color used when UI elements need to indicate a positive outcome, such as a notice that an action was completed successfully.
 `color_text`           | The color used for body text in the app.
 `dim_border_radius`    | The base corner radius used for UI element borders (0px results in square corners).
 `dim_font_size`        | The base size of body text displayed in the app.
 `dim_spacing_size`     | The base dimension used to space UI elements.
 `font_family_body`     | The list of typefaces to use for body text and elements.
 `font_family_heading`  | The list of typefaces to use for content heading text and elements.
+{:.grid}

 SMART client apps that can adjust their styles should incorporate the above property values into their stylesheets, but are not required to do so.